ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ## Overview of the available tools
 {: #tools}

 The first tool to interact with {{site.data.keyword.Bluemix_notm}} and to create repeatable deployments is the [{{site.data.keyword.Bluemix_notm}} command line interface - the `bx` CLI](https://console.bluemix.net/docs/cli/index.html).
-With `bx` and its plugins, you can automate the creation and configuration of your cloud resources.
-Virtual Servers, Kubernetes clusters, Cloud Functions, Cloud Foundry apps and services, you can provision all of them from the command line.
+With `bx` and its plugins, you can automate the creation and configuration of your cloud resources. {{site.data.keyword.virtualmachinesshort}}, Kubernetes clusters, {{site.data.keyword.openwhisk_short}}, Cloud Foundry apps and services, you can provision all of them from the command line.

 Another tool introduced in [this tutorial](./infrastructure-as-code-terraform.html) is [Terraform](https://www.terraform.io/) by HashiCorp.
 Quoting HashiCorp, *Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.* It is infrastructure as code.
 You write down what your infrastructure should look like and Terraform will create, update, remove cloud resources as needed.

 To support a multi-cloud approach, Terraform works with providers.
 A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.Bluemix_notm}} has [its provider for Terraform](https://github.com/IBM-Cloud/terraform-provider-ibm) enabling users of {{site.data.keyword.Bluemix_notm}} to manage resources with Terraform.
 Although Terraform is categorized as infrastructure as code, it is not limited to Infrastructure-As-A-Service resources.
-The IBM Cloud Provider for Terraform supports IaaS (bare metal, virtual machine, network services, etc.), CaaS ({{site.data.keyword.containershort_notm}} and Kubernetes clusters), PaaS (Cloud Foundry and services) and FaaS ({{site.data.keyword.openwhisk_short}}) resources.
+The {{site.data.keyword.Bluemix_notm}} Provider for Terraform supports IaaS (bare metal, virtual machine, network services, etc.), CaaS ({{site.data.keyword.containershort_notm}} and Kubernetes clusters), PaaS (Cloud Foundry and services) and FaaS ({{site.data.keyword.openwhisk_short}}) resources.

 ## Write scripts to automate the deployment
 {: #scripts}